There follows a very brief overview of the design of the drainage for small rural developments in England and

 disperses the effluent over an area to allow the natural processes in the soil to treat the water.

-Package sewage treatment works and cesspools
+Package sewage treatment plants and cesspools

 Natural Resources Wales do not encourage their use.